-AltiChord is a chord dictionary and chord reference application for various stringed instruments like guitar, bass, ukulele, mandolin or bouzouki.
+AltiChord is a chord dictionary and chord reference application.
+It supports various stringed instruments like guitar, ukulele, mandolin or bouzouki.

-AltiChord supports more than forty-five chord types, both simple and complicated ones used in jazz music, including slash chords (Cm/G).
+AltiChord supports more than forty-five chord types.
+Among them are both simple chords and complicated ones used in jazz music, including slash chords (Cm/G).

-AltiChord uses sophisticated algorithms to produce the chord charts, which allows it to work equally well with both standard and custom instrument tunings.
+AltiChord uses sophisticated algorithms to produce the chord charts, which allows it to work well with instruments in standard or custom tuning.

-In addition to the usual chord shapes, AltiChord lets you choose among more difficult chord shapes with two barres and big stretching between fingers.
+In addition to the usual chord shapes, AltiChord lets you choose among more difficult ones having two barres and big stretching between the fingers.

-You can display, compare and practice several different chords at once - may they be chords of a song or different variations of the same chord.
+You can display, compare and practice several different chords at once.
+They may be the chords of a song or different variations of the same chord.

 When you start typing, a pop up menu will appear, suggesting chord names.

 The chord charts will appear as soon as you type a chord name.

 You can reorder the chords by dragging and dropping the rounded tokens around.

 Clicking on the white arrow next to the chord name will show a popup menu.
 From there you can edit or remove a chord.